Yosef Yozel Horwitz: Establishing Yeshivas

-In 1893/1894, Horwitz began to visit Rabbi Simcha Zissel Ziv in Kelm.
-Rabbi Simcha Zissel persuaded Horwitz to make an effort to counteract the influences of the Haskala Movement.
+In 1893/1894, The Alter began to visit Rabbi Simcha Zissel Ziv in Kelm.
+Rabbi Simcha Zissel persuaded The Alter to make an effort to counteract the influences of the Haskala Movement.

-Once more, Horwitz left his seclusion and founded a network of kollels in 20 Polish and Russian towns, among them Shavli, Dvinsk, Minsk, Warsaw, Berditchev, Novardok, Odessa, Lida and Zetl.
+Once more, The Alter left his seclusion and founded a network of kollels in 20 Polish and Russian towns, among them Shavli, Dvinsk, Minsk, Warsaw, Berditchev, Novardok, Odessa, Lida and Zetl.
 Once a kollel was established, he would urge his students to establish adjoining yeshivas.
 The institutions were financed by Rabbi Lachman and headed by Rabbi Yitzchak Blazer.
 The Yeshiva in Berdichev had two hundred students.
-When Horwitz heard the pupils arguing at a difficult study or discussion, he did not leave until the matter was settled (Rabbi Dov Katz wrote about this subject in his book “Tnuat Musar” (“The Musar Movement”) p.
+When The Alter heard the pupils arguing at a difficult study or discussion, he did not leave until the matter was settled (Rabbi Dov Katz wrote about this subject in his book “Tnuat Musar” (“The Musar Movement”) p.
 199).

-Horwitz also founded a Yeshiva Gedolah in Novardok, where the alumni of the many yeshivas he had established came to study.
+The Alter also founded a Yeshiva Gedolah in Novardok, where the alumni of the many yeshivas he had established came to study.
 More than 300 students were enrolled in this yeshiva.

-When World War I broke out, Horwitz decided to move the yeshiva from the border.
+When World War I broke out, The Alter decided to move the yeshiva from the border.
 He did not permit the yeshiva to remain in Novardok.
-In 1914/1915, Horwitz set out for Ukraine in search of new quarters for the yeshiva.
+In 1914/1915, The Alter set out for Ukraine in search of new quarters for the yeshiva.
 Before leaving, he told his students that if the Germans neared Novardok, they should flee in the direction of Ukraine.
-Horwitz found quarters for the yeshiva in Homel.
+The Alter found quarters for the yeshiva in Homel.
 In the meantime, the Germans conquered the area near Novardok, and the yeshiva students fled to Homel.
 In Homel, they lived in the home of Rabbi Yaakov Katz.
 Soon, it became so crowded that they had to move to a nearby beis medrash, and then to various shuls in the city.
 By the end of the summer of 1915, 80 students had reached Homel, and the yeshiva was reestablished.

 In Kiev

-In 1917/1918, wartime circumstances forced Horwitz to transfer the yeshiva from Homel to Kiev, where he founded four more yeshiva gedolahs.
+In 1917/1918, wartime circumstances forced The Alter to transfer the yeshiva from Homel to Kiev, where he founded four more yeshiva gedolahs.

 During Succos 1919, the Russians made pogroms in Kiev, killing hundreds of Jews.
 Many Jews in the area sought shelter in Horwitz's home, believing that they would be spared in his merit.
-On Simchas Torah, the situation worsened, but Horwitz instructed his students to conduct hakafos as usual.
+On Simchas Torah, the situation worsened, but The Alter instructed his students to conduct hakafos as usual.
 The rioters fired at the windows of his house.
-Everyone dropped to the floor – except Horwitz, who remained standing at the head of the table, kiddush-cup in hand.
+Everyone dropped to the floor – except The Alter, who remained standing at the head of the table, kiddush-cup in hand.